Arizona Window Washers : We’re Hiring!

 Before you install your storm windows, you should wash them.
 Always keep in mind that the outside of your window is one of the first places visitors see.
 So it should be kept spotless and clean.
 Before you install your storm windows, wash them to clear away the summer dirt.

-To clean your windows screen, spray it with warm water and wipe it down with a glass microfiber cloth.
+To screen, spray it with warm water and wipe it down with a glass microfiber cloth.
 Once the dirt is gone, rinse it with water and wipe it down again with the glass cloth.
 Remember that if you don’t clean your screens often, they will accumulate dirt, choking off your room’s ventilation, and probably obtain permanent discoloration.

 1. Window tracks